State of New Jersey v. Gilmore: Procedural History

 SCOTUS Dissenting Opinions

-Dissenting SCOTUS justices have an audience with state courts.
+Although they do not carry the day in national rulings, dissenting SCOTUS ustices have an audience with state courts.
 Indeed, “Supreme Court dissents can and do have a significant impact upon state courts confronting the same constitutional problem the dissenter believes the Court decided incorrectly.”15 The New Jersey Supreme Court in Gilmore cited the dissenting opinions of Justices Marshall and Brennan with respect to discriminatory peremptory strikes and the Sixth Amendment.16

 To raise a Gilmore challenge, the defendant must timely object, either during or at the end of jury selection, but before jury is sworn.
 Additionally, the defendant shoulders the burden of persuasion by a preponderance of the evidence.
 But the burden of producing evidence shifts between the defendant and prosecutor.
 Furthermore, prosecutors have a rebuttable presumption of acting for permissible reasons.